 - Pass the Public Sector Examination with a minimum score of 75%.

-- At least two of the five selected subject matter essays MUST be drawn from:
+- Complete application essays focused on your business continuity / disaster recovery planning responsibilities and accomplishments by mapping your experience to the Professional Practices.
+At least two of the five selected subject matter essays MUST draw from:

 - Subject Area 3: Business Impact Analysis.